Entry requirements apply.

 CHC33015 Certificate III in Individual Support

-This qualification focuses on how to follow an individualised plan and provide person-centered support to carry out activities to maintain personal care and/or other activities of daily living for people in a disability care setting.
+This qualification focuses on how to follow an individualised plan and provide person-centred support to carry out activities to maintain personal care and/or other activities of daily living for people in a disability care setting.

 This course can be delivered via a Digital Classroom or flexible program of classroom training and self-paced learning activities.
 Students have up to 12 months to complete the course, including 26 weeks’ training program and self-directed learning.